intel/scikit-learn-intelex/doc/index.rst

 .. note::
     It supports Intel CPU and GPU except on OsX.
-    Recommended for conda users who use other components from Intel Distribution for Python.
+    Recommended for conda users who use other components from Intel(R) Distribution for Python.

 Overview
 --------